 What is the SAT?

 Administered by the College Board, students have been taking the SAT since 1926.
 At that time, it was known as the Scholastic Aptitude Test.
 Now it goes by the shortened name "SAT" and contains four components:

 - SAT essay (optional)

 The SAT has traditionally been considered a more rigorous test and the one preferred by elite schools.
-However, now that virtually all colleges accept the ACT, the SAT has seen its test-taking numbers decline.
+However, with so many colleges accepting the ACT as of 2017, the SAT has seen its test-taking numbers decline.

 In order to address concerns with the test, the SAT was revamped in 2016.
 The scoring scale was changed, penalties for incorrect answers were eliminated and the required essay became optional.
-However, note that while the essay became optional for test-takers, many institutions still require it for admissions.
+However, note that while the essay became optional for test-takers, some institutions still require it for admissions.
 It's best to check with the admissions department of the schools you want to attend before taking the test and asking about their specific testing requirements, just to be sure.

 According to the College Board, the SAT is designed to measure knowledge learned in high school and evaluate what students need to succeed in college.
 Rather than test how well students memorize facts and vocabulary, the new SAT focuses on analysis, critical thinking and problems with real-world applications.

 This second college admissions standardized test was created in 1959 at the University of Iowa.
 Professor Everett Franklin Lindquist was reportedly unhappy with the SAT, so he developed his own American College Testing program.
 Today, the ACT tests the following areas:

 In years past, the ACT gained a reputation as being the easier test, although whether that is true or not is difficult to prove.
 It is scored on a different scale than the SAT and has slightly different content areas.